ShaunCurtis/GitHubSite/site/Building-a-Database-Application-in-Blazor/Building-a-Database-Application-in-Blazor-Part-2.md

 #### API Controllers

-Controllers are implemented in the Web Server.
-There's one API controlller per DataClass.
+Controllers are implemented in the Web project, one per DataClass.

 The WeatherForecast Controller is shown below.
-It basically passes requests through to the `FactoryServerDataService` through the `IFactoryService` and returns the results.
+It basically passes requests through the `IFactoryService` interface to the `FactoryServerDataService`.

 ```csharp
 [ApiController]